Tag: Marriage counseling for men

 Females are more tuned into our state of self-confidence than they are to the logic supporting our decisions.

-If our behaviors are in flux each time a new perspective emerges, we demonstrate our intentions can be manipulated.
+If our behaviors are in flux each time a new perspective emerges, we demonstrate that our intentions can be manipulated.

 During separation or divorce, the need for consistency is irreplaceable.